 How to Spot a Proper Pub: A Londoner’s Guide

-We often get asked about the pub at London Tailored Tours – and we’re not ashamed to say we’ve done extensive research!
+We often get asked about the pub at Totally Tailored – and we’re not ashamed to say we’ve done extensive research!
 The pub is a uniquely British institution, though it may be copied by many all around the world.

 There are 3,823 pubs in London: that’s one for every 2,346 Londoners.
 Life is too (cruelly) short to visit them all, so here’s our team’s guide to finding the ‘proper’ (aka most authentic) pubs in London town.

 In the 1700s gin arrived in Britain, and a love affair began that’s still going strong.
 Gin was initially marketed as a medicine; it was supposed to cure gout and indigestion.
 But its main attraction was being cheap to buy, which it would have to be!
 Some of the bootleg gins were mixed with sawdust and turpentine to cut costs.
 This made them about as toxic as most banned substances today.
 The population of 18th century Britain quickly became addicted to the stuff, selling their possessions and homes (and even their children) for gin money.